the-expanse/SideQuestWiki/BMBF.md

 ### A song is permanently loading
 ----

-Some songs have special lighting or game assets that the base BMBF can not do, for help with getting such songs running you need a separate extender obtainable from the BSMG Discord where you can install it and ask for help and information about the mod extender so for any assistance with Modding past BMBF join the beatsaber modding group Discord at
+Some songs have special lighting or game assets that the base BMBF can not do, for help with getting such songs running you need a separate extender obtainable from the BSMG Discord where you can install it and ask for help and information about the mod extender so for any assistance with Modding past BMBF join the Beatsaber Modding Group Discord at
 [BSMG Discord](https://discord.gg/beatsabermods)
-Where are you can also obtain the mod extender, Some songs and more detailed mods require it else they will just permanently load in beatsaber or never activate.
+Where are you can also obtain the mod extender, Some songs and more detailed mods require it or else they will just load infinitely in beatsaber or never activate.

 ----